The Clever Premium Hosting WordPress Update Process

-WORDPRESS RELEASES TWO DIFFERENT TYPES OF UPDATES: FUNCTIONAL UPDATES AND SECURITY/MAINTENANCE UPDATES.
+WORDPRESS RELEASES TWO DIFFERENT TYPES OF UPDATES: FUNCTIONAL UPDATES & SECURITY/MAINTENANCE UPDATES.

 This type of update adds features and options to the WordPress core.
 These are the major core updates (“Parker”, “Smith”, “Benny”).
 They are first offered as a beta and then the release version is made available.
 When the new release is announced, we publish the announcement on our blog, outlining the new features and provide an estimation on when we will begin contacting administrators with their update date.

 We don’t update during the beta or immediately when the update is released.
 Instead, our engineering team tests the new release and its features against our system to see how they act and react to our platform.
 We will also take note of any known issues you can expect after an update and have actionable solutions, should you be affected.

 Once we have analyzed the update and made the needed adjustments to our platform, we will announce the date that the first wave of updates will begin.
 If you would like to have the install updated immediately, please open a 24/7 Live Chat through your User Portal with your request and we will perform the update early.
 Otherwise, site administrators will be emailed 7 days and then once more, the day the update occurs.

 This type of update contains security or minor fixes that are pushed out to repair a vulnerability or bug in the WordPress core.
 We immediately investigate that the change doesn’t adversely affect our platform then push it out to our customer’s installs.
 We have found that the vast majority of installs that are adversely affected by security updates are ones that are using the vulnerability that is being closed.
 Because of this, we cannot defer security updates as this would keep your site and our platform vulnerable.

 In October 2013, we introduced Automatic Update Protection, providing an additional layer of management that allows us to streamline the updating, testing and validation of your install.